nesseratious/AR-Navigation/README.md

 Class that represents a single room in the target area.
 It can be literally a room or just a small sub-area.

-Usage: Place in anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map segment and attach it to this segment.

 Public properties:

+- Size: Vector2D - Stores size of the room.
+Adjustable in design-time.
+If set to (0.0, 0.0) the room will set it's size automatically depending on it's surrounding.
+The default value is (0.0, 0.0).

+- Height: Float - Defines height of the room.
+The default value is 3.0.

+- Title: Text - Stores localizable text that describes the room.
+The default value is "No Title".

+- Floor: Text - Stores localizable text that describes room's floor.
+The default value is "First Floor".

+- DebugMaterial: Material - Stores a material that will be applied to room's mesh.
+For debuging purposes only, will be hidden in game.
+The default value is null.

+- Type: Enum - Stores a type of the room.
+Can be "Room", "Corridor", "Staircase" or "Other".
+The default value is "Room".

 ### Vetrex

-Class that represents a single room in the target area.
-It can be literally a room or just a small sub-area.
+Fundamental class that represents a single vertex used for builing navigation paths in the target area.

-Usage: Place in anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map segment and attach it to this segment.

 Public properties: